Letter From the Director

 OT Input on Water Safety

-As summer approaches and families begin to enjoy more time near pools, lakes, and beaches, it’s crucial to highlight the importance of water safety.
+As families enjoy time near pools, lakes, and beaches, it’s crucial to highlight the importance of water safety.
 Autistic individuals are at a higher risk of drowning due to factors such as a tendency to wander, limited awareness of danger, and sensory differences can increase vulnerability around water.
 At our clinic, we emphasize proactive safety planning.
 Families are encouraged to consider swim lessons that are tailored to autistic individuals, which many local organizations and YMCAs in Maryland now offer.
 These programs not only teach swimming skills but also reinforce water safety rules in a sensory-friendly and supportive environment.
 Supervision remains key—never leave a child unattended near any body of water, no matter how shallow.
 Installing barriers around home pools, using life jackets, and practicing water safety drills can add essential layers of protection.
 Water play can be a joyful and therapeutic experience.
 With the right precautions and education, we can ensure it remains a safe one.

 Many children with ASD struggle to learn new motor and/or cognitive skills, and swimming, particularly safe swimming, requires both.
 Aquatic occupational therapy provides many benefits for children with ASD including improving motor skills, improving body awareness, assisting with sensory regulation and improving attention and focus.
+Enrolling in swimming lessons or aquatic occupational therapy during the fall, winter and spring, will help to prepare your child for a more enjoyable and safe water experience next year!

 Early Intervention for Social Communication Delay in Infants